-- 1399

-- An FCKMS could notify the owner of a certificate when a certificate is about to expire sothat the key could be renewed prior to the end validity date on the certificate.
+An FCKMS could notify the owner of a certificate when a certificate is about to expire so that the certificate could be renewed prior to the end validity date on the certificate.

-- 1402

-- 1403 FR:6.34 The CKMS design shall specify how and the conditions under which a public1404 key can be renewed.
+FR:6.34 The CKMS design shall specify how and the conditions under which a public key can be renewed.

-- 1405